-Over the years, Iron Butterfly's most famous song, "In-A-Gadda-Da-Vida," has become a comedic punchline, a whipping boy for the overblown and pretentious aspects of rock 'n' roll.
+Iron Butterfly's "In-a-Gadda-Da-Vida," has become a comedic punchline over the years, a whipping boy for the overblown and pretentious aspects of rock 'n' roll.
 But strip away the years of abuse and there's a classic.

-Iron Butterfly grew out of the Los Angeles scene of the mid-'60s.
-Their sound blended the dramatic sense of the early Doors with the garage spirit of the Seeds and the Music Machine.
-Iron Butterfly's first album, 1967's Heavy, was full of three-minute nuggets that carried a hint of psychedelia and a shade of melancholy.
+The band grew out of the Los Angeles scene of the mid-'60s.
+Iron Butterfly's sound blended the dramatic sense of the early Doors with the garage spirit of the Seeds and the Music Machine.
+Their first album, 1967's Heavy, was full of three-minute nuggets that carried a hint of psychedelia and a shade of melancholy.
 The baritone vocals of Doug Ingle set them apart from much of their peers – besides Jim Morrison and the Music Machine's late frontman Sean Bonniwell, there weren't many others singing in that lower range.

 Heavy scraped the bottom of the Top 100, but ultimately made no dent in the public ear.
-The band was having internal issues, as well.
+Iron Butterfly was having internal issues, as well.
 Band leader Ingle and drummer Ron Bushy regrouped with new members and forged ahead with album number two.
-Released on June 14, 1968, In-A-Gadda-Da-Vida quickly became hot property, even as a severely edited version (2:53) of the title track went Top 40.
+Released on June 14, 1968, In-a-Gadda-Da-Vida quickly became hot property, even as a severely edited version (2:53) of the title track went Top 40.

 The album kicks off with the garage-rocking "Most Anything You Want," which really sounds like the Music Machine in full bloom.
 A killer hook and riff plus a nasty fuzz guitar solo push the song, as Ingle's organ runs fit in perfectly.
 "Flowers And Beads" quickly follows in a bouncy pop style not unlike the Doors' lighter moments.
 "My Mirage" is a heady psychedelic romp, with ominous organ setting the tone.
 Guitarist Erik Brann dishes out some sharp playing throughout, and the vocal harmonies elevate the song nicely.